 While dandelions are considered a safe plant for most people, there are a few reported incidences of adverse reactions.
 Just like with raw unrefined stevia, some people with ragweed allergies are sensitive to dandelions too.
 You may be allergic to dandelion (and therefore need to avoid it) if you are sensitive to plants in the Asteraceae or “Compositae” family which among others includes, daisies, marigolds, chrysanthemums, calendula, stevia, tansy, ragweed, yarrow and many others.
 I talk about this in my other article, 10 Quick Ways to Relieve Itchy, Red Eyes which you can read by CLICKING HERE

 There are reported incidents of people with sensitive skin developing contact dermatitis from a dandelion-containing skin treatment.
 Likewise, the plant sometimes produces unexpected reactions with prescription medications, especially antibiotics and diuretics which can cause many different reactions including dehydration.

-As always, if you have any questions or concerns about herbal medicine, talk to a Naturopath, or a certified holistic physician, acupuncturist, massage therapist or nutritionist so you can determine whether it makes sense for your particular situation.
+As always, if you have any questions or concerns about herbal medicine, talk to a Naturopath, or a certified holistic physician, an acupuncturist, a massage therapist or a nutritionist so you can determine whether it makes sense for your particular situation.

-Dandelion greens are nutritious natural superfood.
-I doubt cutting up a few leaves into your salad will be any problem (unless you’re allergic).
-It’s considered a garden pest, but for some of you it might actually have impressive health benefits so do your own personal research and speak to your own holistic doctor.
+Dandelion greens are a nutritious natural superfood.
+I doubt cutting up a few leaves into your salad will be a problem (unless you’re allergic).
+It’s considered a garden pest, but for some of you, it might actually have impressive health benefits so do your own personal research and speak to your own holistic doctor.